-Father Alexander Hotovitsky was released from serving the parish in October 1908, and Rev. Alexander Nemolovsky was assigned as the first permanent resident rector.
-A house was rented for him at 131 Grand Street for $25 per month.
-Another house was rented at 64 Grand Street, Jersey City for $35 per month and work began to make it a “House Church”.
-The first baptism was on February 3, 1908 and the first marriage was on February 8, 1908.
+Father Alexander Hotovitzky was released from serving the parish in October 1908, and Rev. Alexander Nemolovsky was assigned as the first permanent resident rector.
+A house was rented for him at 131 Grand Street for $25 per month, and another house was rented at 64 Grand Street, Jersey City for $35 per month; work began to make it a “House Church."
+The first baptism was on February 3, 1908, and the first marriage was on February 8, 1908.

 The temporary “House Church” at 64 Grand Street became inadequate and negotiations began with the Collegiate Reformed Church of New York City, which held the deed to the vacant First Reformed Church of Jersey City at 111-113 Grand Street.
 The sale price was $35,000 and the purchase was made February 4, 1909.
 A down payment of $10,000 was made and a second payment of $1,000 was due within two years.
 The interest rate was 5%.
 Parishioners made loans to the parish for the down payment.